 Moaz Shoura: I am a graduate student in the Department of Psychology at UTSC under the supervision of Dr. Adrian Nestor.
 My main research interests are the other-race effect, and how race is represented in neural network models, as well as humans (i.e., using Electroencephalography (EEG) to understand race perception).
-I have taught 3 courses in the past (PSYC70: Advanced Research Methods, PSYC50: Higher-Level Cognition, PSY203: Psychological Research) and have guest lectured for plenty of courses.
+I have taught multiple courses in the past, including PSYC70: Advanced Research Methods, PSYC50: Higher-Level Cognition, PSY203: Psychological Research, and PSY372: Human Memory.
 Other teaching interests include statistics and machine learning.